oopsmonk/documentation/chronicle/1.1/references/chronicle-api-reference.md

 Chronicle does not support authentication yet.

+## Pagination

+Queries to the `findTransactions` endpoint can return an unknown amount of data.
+The exact amount is known only after the query has been executed.
+Therefore, this endpoint returns a limited amount of transactions that you can set in a `page_size` parameter.

+If you receive a `paging_state` cookie, more transactions are available for your request.
+To request these transactions, call the endpoint again, using the returned `hints` from the first call as a parameter.

 ## Base URL

 All requests to this API should be sent to the URL of a Chronicle instance.